 The legal framework for credit information sharing was established following the enactment of the Credit Reference Bureau (CRB) Act in 2010, together with overarching financial sector legislation and the Financial Services Act of the same year.
 As a result, two credit reference bureaus were licensed, namely Credit Data CRB and CRB Africa.

-The cheapest newly built entry-level house, built by a developer, costs around MK 7.5 million (about US$13 500).
-Given that only 30 percent of a household’s income is allowed towards servicing of loans or mortgage payments, the total monthly income that a borrower would have to earn to pay for this house would be MK680,747 (US$1 222).
-This means that even the cheapest house is only accessible to the highest income earners, who make up less than one percent of the population.
+Prices of a newly built entry-level house, built by a developer, average MK8.5 million (US$11643).
+Since only 30 percent of a household’s income is allowed towards servicing of loans or mortgage payments, a borrower needs to earn at least MK700,000 (US$978.9) to afford the house.
+Thus even the cheapest house is only accessible to highest income earners..
 All mortgage lenders target salaried individuals and those operating registered businesses with Business Accounts.
-NBS provides a facility of 80 percent of the collateral value while National Bank and Standard Bank calculate a maximum of 30% of the applicant’s monthly income.
-National Bank provides a mortgage as small as MK500 000 (US$704.22) while the least mortgage value at Standard Bank is approximately MK4 million (US$5633.80).
-NBS and National Bank mortgage have a maximum repayment period of 15 years while Standard Bank goes upto 20 years.
-The house to be bought or constructed remains a property of the lending bank until the whole mortgage is settled.
+NBS provides a facility of 80 percent of the collateral value; National Bank provides a mortgage as small as MK500 000 (US$684.9); and the least mortgage value at Standard Bank is approximately MK4 million (US$5479.80).
+Repayment periods range between 15 and 20 years.
+The lending bank possesses the property until the loan is settled.

-Ninety percent of houses in Malawi are self-built.
+Ninety percent of houses in Malawi are built, incrementally, by owners through savings.
 A 2014 Integrated Household Panel Survey (IHPS) highlighted a drop in the percentage of traditional houses from 47.6 percent in 2010 to 41.4 percent in 2013, semi-permanent housing increased from 24.2 to 26.4, and permanent housing increased by 4.3 percent over the same period.
 The average household size increased slightly from 4.7 persons in 2010 to 4.9 persons in 2013.
 The IHPS report notes that 78 percent of households live in their own houses, while 12 percent rent; 46 percent of urban dwellers rent homes compared to five percent in rural areas.

 Malawi’s high urbanisation rate has led to increased demand for decent housing in urban areas with an annual demand of 21 000 new units.
 This demand far outpaces the supply capacity of developers.

-Housing developers in Malawi includes public and private providers.
+Housing developers in Malawi include public and private providers.
 Parastatal Malawi Housing Corporation (MCH) is the main public provider that builds and rents out relatively cheaper houses targeting tripartite of low, middle and high income urban households.
 MCH delivers on its mandate through construction of conventional houses and development of ‘traditional housing areas’ for low income groups.
-The cheapest MCH house, a bedsitter, attracts a monthly rental charge of MK9 000 (US$12.67) while the most expensive is rented for MK300 000 (US$422.53).
+The MHC is currnetly facing resistance with its plans to increase rentals by 100 percent.
+As it stands, the cheapest MCH house, a bedsitter, attracts a monthly rentals of MK9 000 (US$12.30 while the most expensive is rented for MK300 000 (US$410.95.
 Occasionally, the Corporation puts some houses for sell and the purchase prices is determined through a due valuation process where factors like house size, recentness, location, and house condition are considered.
 Existing tenants are given first option to purchase the houses.

-Since its inception in 1964, MCH has constructed approximately 7 000 housing units countrywide.
+MCH owns approximately 7 000 housing units countrywide.
 A plan to build 4 200 additional houses and develop 5 800 plots between 2007 and 2011 did not reach fruition, with only 481 houses completed.
-However, in the spring of 2015, MHC’s CEO announced that the institution was planning to construct 25 000 houses in the country’s three major cities to cater for the national housing demand.
+The institution has been harbouring plans to construct 15 000 houses with 2 500 expected to start in the next financial year.
+However, similar previous plans have not gained ground.
+In the spring of 2015, MHC’s CEO announced that the institution was planning to construct 25 000 houses in the country’s three major cities to cater for the national housing demand.
 However, as of June 2016, the Corporation had only started constructing 17 houses.
+Yet, over 60 000 people are on MHC’s waiting list.

 The list of private providers include, inter alia, Press Properties Limited, Kanengo Northgate, NICO Assets, Knight Frank, Enterprise Development Holdings, and FISD Limited.

 Since 2013, Enterprise Development Holdings (EDH), a social enterprise formed from Centre for Community Organisation and Development (CCODE), has been working with UK-based Real Equity for All (Reall) supporting poor urban communities to plan and implement local solutions to challenges of inadequate land, housing and infrastructure.
 As of 2015, EDH had successfully negotiated for more than 2 000 plots of land and constructed over 780 low cost rental houses in Lilongwe and Blantyre.
-The cheapest houses, which is a bedsitter, is rented for MK22 500 (US$31.69) a month, MK32 500 (US$45.77) for a one-bedroom, MK42 500 (US$59.85) for a two-bedroom, and MK52 500 (US$73.95) for a three-bedroom house.
+The cheapest house, which is a bedsitter, is rented for MK32 500 (US$44.52) a month, MK45 500 (US$62.33) for a one-bedroom, MK57 500 (US$78.77) for a two-bedroom, and MK70 000 (US$95.89 for a three-bedroom house.
+However, a big share of these houses have been sold out to individuals.

 Furthermore, the Cities Alliance, a global partnership for urban poverty reduction, initiated a slum upgrading programme in partnership with UN-Habitat in January 2011.
 The project aimed to formulate city development strategies and a slum upgrading programme covering cities of Blantyre, Lilongwe, Mzuzu and Zomba.